penghongsun/LazyLoading/README.md

 # LazyLoading
-> A simple Javascript library.
+ A simple Javascript library,

-> When using this library can data usage reduce.
+ When using this library can data usage reduce.